 ipa-getcert works specifically with an IPA CA. ipa-getcert is

 getcert -c IPA

 For the NSS cases this assumes there is no password associated with the NSS database.
-If there is then the key must be in a file readable by certmonger and passed in using the -p option.
+If there is then the key must be in a file readable by certmonger and passed in using the -p or -P options.

 A typical OpenSSL certificate looks like this:

 Request ID '20120912211542':